srikanthIBM/invoke-wml-using-cognos-custom-control/README.md

 ![WRML_Cognos](https://github.com/srikanthIBM/invoke-wml-using-cognos-custom-control/blob/master/images/RWML_Arch.png)

-1. Create the forms using js and charts using D3js.
+1. Create the custom control widget using java script.
 2. Create Watson Machine Learning or the predictive Model.
 3. Launch Cognos either on Google chrome or mozilla firefox.
 4. From the cognos dashboard, pass the input parameters in the form and click submit button.